 Changing your BGSU Password

-Log into MyBGSU and change your password by clicking on Help Desk in the top right and then Change BGSU Password in the lower left. (see "Tips to create a strong password" above for suggestions on picking a good password)
+Log into MyBGSU and change your password by selecting IT Service Desk from the top navigation followed by BGSU Password Management from the left navigation menu. (see "Tips to create a strong password" above for suggestions on picking a good password)

 Use Two Factor Authentication